 Yard work beats a trip to the gym

 Don’t worry if you can’t make a trip to the gym because of yard work.
 Yard work burns calories and uses your abs, strengthens your arms, and is a killer workout for your legs.
-Yard work provides a great workout, burns lots of calories and increases muscle strength and definition.
-So mow, rake and plant.
-You will get a great work out, and a sense of accomplishment at the same time.
+Yard work provides a great workout, burns lots of calories, and increases muscle strength and definition.
+So mow, rake, and plant.
+You will get a great workout and a sense of accomplishment at the same time.

 The internet exercise site Exrx has an excellent guide to calculate the calories burned during yard work.
 Calculating the calories burned in one hour doing heavy yard work (based on body weight and number of minutes):